mneedham/superfast-batch-importer/readme.md

     ./generate.sh dir=<> nodes=<> relsPerNode=<> relTypes=<> sorted maxLabels=<> relTypes=<> columns=<> \
                   propsPerNode=<> propsPerRel=<> maxPropSize=<>:<> startNodeId=<>

-<> --> user input
+     <> means user input

-Note that all these parameters can in any order and is not case sensitive. dir 		- location where nodes.csv and rels.csv is generated nodes 		- number of nodes relsPerNode - number of relationships per node relTypes	- number of relationship types maxLabels	- maximum number of labels sorted		- sorted or unsorted data (default is unsorted) columns		- a tab separated column names propsPerNode- properties per node propsPerRel	- properties per relationship maxPropSize	- x:y, x is maximum size in bytes, y is percentage of properties > x in size startNodeId	- the lowest node id.
+Note that all these parameters can in any order and is not case sensitive.

+* dir 		- location where nodes.csv and rels.csv is generated
+* nodes 		- number of nodes
+* relsPerNode - number of relationships per node
+* relTypes	- number of relationship types
+* maxLabels	- maximum number of labels
+* sorted		- sorted or unsorted data (default is unsorted)
+* columns		- a tab separated column names
+* propsPerNode- properties per node
+* propsPerRel	- properties per relationship
+* maxPropSize	- x:y, x is maximum size in bytes, y is percentage of properties > x in size
+* startNodeId	- the lowest node id.
 Useful in creating multiple node and relationship files.

 for instance: